szaumoor/ZSTweaks/ZSTweaks/readme.md

 - EEFixpack.
 It's not completely polished, but it fixes tons of things and eventually will probably be a backbone for every game setup.
 My mod also fixes some things that are unaddressed by it (or currently messed up by it as of Beta 2, such as poor Blackrazor).
 - IWDification, especially the IWD spell packs for BG, so my tweaks can take full advantage.
 They also make druids and paladins significantly more interesting and capable as spellcasters.
 - Any mods that improve Thieves, like RR, allowing them 3 pips in Two-weapon fighting.
 Join me in my crusade to make them better as a standalone class.
-- Viconia Friendship if you use the Handsmaiden Mace component, because it makes the upgraded mace available even without romancing her.
+- Viconia Friendship if you use the Handmaiden Mace component, because it makes the upgraded mace available even without romancing her.

 ## Notes for users and modders

 **For users:** I advise making this mod the first tweak mod in your mod tweaks, since it is quite likely that older tweak packs such as Tweaks Anthology will have a better time anticipating and reacting to changes.
+It's been two years already since I released it, so the components should be less fragile, but it's a good rule of thumb.
 An exception to this are components that **EXPLICITLY** say that they must be installed in a certain order.
 Finally, I'm not perfect, so if you find a component that probably makes more sense to install in a different order, you might be right.
 If you find that's the case, do let me know.

 I also would recommend installing things in the order they're presented in the mod, if you can help it, as this is the way it's been most heavily tested, due to how time-consuming it is.
 If you find any issues, let me know.

 The prefix for this mod is either "tw" or "t".
 That is, if you find a file that starts by "zst" or "zstw", it comes from this mod.

-This mod was only tested in version v249 of WeiDu.
+Finally, this mod was only tested in version v249 of WeiDu.
 Version 250 and 251 might break some things.
 You're on your own if you find some issue (for now).
+The mod will berate you if you use anything else.

 ---